« Previous Page Table of Contents Next Page »

 This second book was his own work.
 In the year 1890 he received the title “Docent of Vienna University” for his complete philological work.
 In his new position he had full recognition of his scholarship on the part of students and professors.

-In 1891, after a year and a half's work in this new position, he was appointed as full professor of English and French languages in the Upper Real Gymnasium in Opava (Trafav), where he relocated.
+In 1891, after a year and a half's work in this new position, he was appointed as full professor of English and French languages in the Upper Real Gymnasium in the Czech Republic city of Opava (Trafav), where he relocated.
 In Opava as well he had a calm and pleasant life, acquiring there a large number of friends and admirers, as well as love and recognition on the part of the students, although he was not personally satisfied with the remuneration of this position.
 He always thought of returning to Vienna, in order to have the opportunity to continue studies at the university.
 This finally transpired in 1894, when he was transferred back to Vienna and again became a lecturer at the university.

 * * *